How common is neck pain in Hong Kong?

 Sometimes, there is no apparent cause of acute neck pain.
 For example, patients commonly complain of waking up with a stiff neck, a condition called Torticollis (wry neck).
 Torticollis is caused by muscle spasms in the neck that cause pain and severely limit the ranges of motion.

-Chronic neck pain is often the result of muscle tension that is caused by prolonged sitting, poor working posture, poor circulation, and lack of exercise.
+Chronic neck pain is a common phenomenon among the Hong Kong population and is often the result of muscle tension that is caused by prolonged sitting, poor working posture, poor circulation, and lack of exercise.
 Muscle tension develops in the upper back, shoulders and neck areas, which not only causes muscles to ache, but also restricts spinal joint movements.
 Over time, poor joint mechanics result in disc protrusion and osteoarthritis, which may cause nerve impingement.